 I’m Nick Demming.
-I write about senior platform engineering, AWS, AI infrastructure, MLOps, data systems, and the uncomfortable but useful boundary between models, services, and production software.
+I write about Platform Engineering Leadership, AI Platform Engineering, AWS, MLOps, SRE-grade platforms, data systems, and the boundary where models, services, infrastructure, and teams meet.

 What this site is

 demming.dev is a revived personal archive and a base for current professional writing.
 The first version of this site was built with Hakyll and centered on Haskell, type systems, numerical computing, testing, benchmarking, and database work.
-The current version preserves that corpus, including drafts, while moving the site onto a modern Astro-based publishing system.
+The current version preserves that corpus while moving the site onto a modern Astro-based publishing system.

 The old posts are intentionally not rewritten into contemporary marketing prose.
 Some of them are rough, some are unfinished, and some reflect the priorities of their time.
 I am keeping that provenance visible, then polishing and extending the material where it still deserves a more precise treatment.